.png)

 -

-In recognition of Melanoma Awareness Month, MRA, the largest non-profit funder of melanoma research, will announce its 2026 grantee cohort.
+In recognition of Melanoma Awareness Month, MRA, the largest non-profit funder of melanoma research, announced its 2026 grantee cohort.
 MRA-funded investigators represent the brightest minds working to advance melanoma prevention, timely diagnosis, and treatment.

 May 4, 2026 3:00 PM ET